SHTIKOV/cache-php/README.md

 # cache-php

-Simple client for working with Redis cache service.
+Simple client for working with cache service.

 ## How to install
 To install, run the following [composer](https://getcomposer.org/)  command: